ValentinaPasqual/wikidata_converter/README.md

 | **Folder weight**        | 144.3 GB       |

 ## Dataset C

+Dataset C contains a selection of fake statements regarding the creator, author or location of artworks (from dataset A3).
+Those new statements contain fake randomic information and are ranked as Deprecated in order to increase the number of conjectural statements in the final dataset.

+For example, a fake statement can be the attribution of Mona Lisa to Tim Berners Lee.

 For an in depth documentation of the process of creation of Dataset C, please see ```documentation.md``` in ```DATASET C``` folder.

 |                                    | **Fake creators** | **Fake authors** | **Fake locations** | **Total Dataset C** |